All Episodes

 Because I'm not changing.

-Meaning I'm basically taking what they were believing in and tried to get across the world, and I'm bringing it to a heightened level.
+Meaning I'm basically taking what they were believing in and tried to get across the world and I'm bringing it to a heightened level.

-What do you mean take it out?
+What do you mean take it down?

 And you're acting like I committed mass shooting or something.